comsynth/bettercollective/README.md

-# better collective
+# Better Collective
 #### wireframe work example.
-> page built using html and css (scss) as part of an interview process.
+> Responsive page built using html and css (scss) to the Best Collective specifications as part of an interview process.

 Built from scratch in **VS code**, using the **bootstrap 4** css framework for it's responsive quailites .**Google fonts** are referenced.
 This has been tested in **chrome** in *desktop* and *mobile* views.